Australian Institute of Health and Welfare (2022) Alcohol, tobacco & other drugs in Australia, AIHW, Australian Government, accessed 07 July 2022.

 Cannabis was not included in the comparison of the highest consumed drugs as there is variation in dose sizes and using an averaged dose was not deemed appropriate for the purposes of the study.
 The dose of cannabis depends on several factors, such as the part of the plant, strain, or whether an extract was used.
 This will be included when an appropriate dose becomes available.

-One of the limitations of the NWDMP is that it cannot differentiate between the medical and non-medical use of pharmaceutical drugs such as oxycodone and fentanyl.
+One of the limitations of the NWDMP is that it cannot differentiate between the medical and non-medical use of pharmaceutical drugs such as oxycodone, fentanyl and ketamine.
 In addition, the measurement of tobacco uses 2 nicotine metabolites.
 Wastewater analysis cannot distinguish between nicotine intake from tobacco or e-cigarettes and nicotine replacement products (such as gums and patches).
 As such, it is important that other data sources such as general population and sentinel surveys are also used to estimate the consumption of licit and illicit drugs.
 As a collective, these data inform our understanding of drug markets and how we can best respond to reduce supply, demand and harm.

 A number of factors may influence interpretations of the results, including uncertainties in population estimates in an area over a 24-hour period due to work movements etc. and the variation in excretion rates (i.e. some people may metabolise a drug faster than others).